 Activity of the research Laboratory

-The laboratory was found by Professor János Schanda, first named as “Multimedia and Colorimetry Laboratory”, later as “Virtual Environments and Imaging Technologies” which was working for nearly 2 decades under the direction of the professor.
-The new laboratory, called as “Virtual environments and Applied Multimedia Research Laboratory”, was found in 2016 and continues its work by keeping the traditions and areas of the previous laboratory.
+The laboratory was founded by Professor János Schanda, first named as “Multimedia and Colorimetry Laboratory”, later as “Virtual Environments and Imaging Technologies” which worked for nearly 2 decades under the direction of the professor.
+The new laboratory, called “Virtual environments and Applied Multimedia Research Laboratory”, was founded in 2016 and continues its work by keeping the traditions and areas of the previous laboratory.
 This way the Research laboratory deals with the physiologically and psychologically proper processing and application of visual information.
 To fulfil these tasks the Laboratory deals with the visually optimal description of optical radiation, with the effects of image perception in virtual environments; e.g. colour display of virtual museums.
 A highlighted theme is the presence in virtual environments and the question of colour memory.
 The practical application of above research subjects, thus e.g. the results of the investigations of virtual environments are applied in the rehabilitation of persons with special needs, in the development of software products that can improve their life.
 Important research areas are the theory and practice of multimedia, virtual reality and “Design for All” (a universal software design that provides for everybody barrier free user surfaces), the Laboratory is partner in several R&D projects, focusing on rehabilitation and education.
 In 2005 the Laboratory became the Hungarian National Contact Centre for EDeAN, the European Design for All e-Accessibility Network.

 Basic and applied research activity of the Laboratory:

 - Virtual reality (hardware and software issues, presence),